smartdevicelink/sdl_evolution/proposals/NNNN-atf_security_proposal.md

 ## Potential downsides

 - session.ExpectPacket - very common interface, it might need more deep analysis of input data.
-Also present possibility to reduce efficiency of whole ATF system.
+Also present possibility to reduce efficiency of the whole ATF system.
 This interface also allows tester to check any incoming data from SDL.

 - session.SendPacket - very low level interface, it might require a lot of additional complicated logic for constructing bytes to send in script.
 This interface also allows tester to send any data.